Labor and Delivery at Maimonides Medical Center

 Our years of experience in a multi-cultural community give us the knowledge to deliver care according to a wide range of cultural values and personal preferences.
 Our diverse staff can speak your language, or will bring in interpreters if necessary.
 We strive to understand your needs and provide the birthing experience you expect.

 When you arrive at the hospital, the first stop is usually a visit to our Maternity Triage area.
 Triage is where we will review and evaluate your labor symptoms, and care for any urgent pregnancy issues.
-Some expectant mothers may be very anxious during this time, but be assured that our team of doctors, nurses, and midwives are experienced as well as knowledgeable.
+Going into labor can be an intimidating, anxious process, but our team of triage doctors, nurses, and midwives provide support and medical expertise throughout every step of this first stage.
 They will monitor the health of you and your baby until you are ready to go into the delivery room.

 At Maimonides, we understand the importance of educating new mothers and families on the best ways to ensure babies grow healthy and strong.
 All of the nurses on the L&D floor are trained to provide important guidance on the necessity of Skin-to-Skin contact with the infant from moments after birth, as well as the natural benefits of Breastfeeding.